Pre-Medicine program

 Tips, via NAAHP, AAMC, and experiences from past students

-We offer a number of resources, guides and tips from our staff, students and alumni network.
+We offer a number of resources and tips from our network.

-• Early in your pre-med career, develop a list of schools to which you plan to apply; make sure that the majority on your list are schools where your statistics (GPA/MCAT) are at or above the average admitted student profile (not the "minimum").
+• Early in your pre-med career, develop a list of schools to which you plan to apply; this will help ensure that you have prerequisites for the schools are you targeting.
+Later, you will use the list to make sure that your statistics (GPA/MCAT) are at or above the average admitted student profile (not the "minimum").
+A list of prerequisites by school is provided by the AAMC.

 • Choose the right application cycle/year for you, and apply early within that cycle; competition increases as you apply later in the summer!

 • Plan to set aside plenty of time to study and prepare for the MCAT.
-Students will often take the exam during spring or early summer of their junior year.
+Students will often take the exam during winter, spring, or early summer of their junior year.
+Do not take the MCAT until you have completed the coursework covered on the MCAT.

 • Know that you will have "primary" (via AMCAS and/or AACOMAS and/or TMDSAS) and "secondary applications" (via the specific medical schools to which you applied).
 Much of this can be drafted prior to the opening of the CAS services.